penelopelind/penelopelind.github.io/_pages/citizenscience.md

 ![Life List images](/images/LifeList_iNaturalist.png)

-Here is a tree view of the observations I've recorded in iNaturalist:
+Here is a tree view of the observations I've recorded in iNaturalist.
 ![Tree view of my life list](/images/TreeViewLifeList_iNaturalist.png)

 My favourite order of insect to observe are odonata (dragonflies and damselflies) and lepidoptera (butterflies and moths).
 ![Insects](/images/Insects.png)

-One of my all time favourite photographs I've taken is of this Graphic Flutterer (*Rhyothemis graphiptera*)
+One of my all time favourite dragonfly photographs I've taken is of this Graphic Flutterer (*Rhyothemis graphiptera*)
 ![Dragonfly](/images/dragonfly.jpeg)